-Romania: CEZ sells its assets to Australian MIRA26.
-October 2020. / SEE Energy News
+Romania: CEZ sells its assets to Australian MIRA, SEE Energy News

 Czech energy company CEZ’ assets in Romania comprise of seven companies, including electricity distribution networks, electricity and gas supplier and the Fantanele Cogealac wind farm.
 Closing of the transaction is subject to receiving approval from European antitrust authorities and the Romanian Supreme Council of National Defence.